moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/foundry.md

 Finally, while not necessary, it could be worthwhile to move all JavaScript scripts from the `scripts` folder into Foundry's `script` folder and delete the `scripts` folder so that you don't have two folders that serve the same purpose.

-Congratulations, you have successfully deployed and interacted with smart contracts on your EVM Appchain using Foundry!
+Congratulations, you have successfully deployed and interacted with smart contracts on your Tanssi EVM Appchain using Foundry!
 For more information, be sure to check out the [Foundry Book](https://book.getfoundry.sh/){target=\_blank}.

 --8<-- 'text/_disclaimers/third-party-content.md'